fossas/fossa-action/README.md

 Setting this field has no effect if `run-tests` is `false`.
 You must also set `run-tests` to `true` in order for this field to take effect.

+This example will run fossa test only if the workflow run event is a pull request and verify that there are no new issues relative to the base ref.

 ```yml
 jobs:
   fossa-scan: